-Throughout the years, New England's quest for a reliable energy system has been shaped by both market forces-such as available resources, technology, and relative prices and public policy.
-In the pre-colonial and colonial era, technology and available resources dictated that the energy source of choice was wood.
+Throughout the years, New England's quest for a reliable energy system has been shaped by both market forces-such as available resources, technology, and relative prices-and public policy.
+In the precolonial and colonial eras, technology and available resources dictated that the energy source of choice was wood.
 In Changes in the Land: Indians, Colonists, and the Ecology of New England, William Cronon writes, "A typical New England household probably consumed as much as 30 or 40 cords of firewood per year....
 Obtaining such a woodpile meant cutting more than an acre of forest each year.
 In 1800, the region burned perhaps 18 times more wood for fuel than it cut for lumber."2

 As industrialization took off in the 1800s, the demand for new energy sources grew in response to the new needs of industry and individuals alike.
-New England's abundant supply of water, which could run the water wheels that many industrial applications used until the late 1800s, helped fuel the region's industrialization.
+New England's abundant supply of water, which could run the waterwheels and coal-fired steam turbines used in many industrial applications, helped fuel the region's industrialization.
 In the early twentieth century, electricity generated from hydroelectric dams and steam generators replaced water as the primary energy source for industrial applications.
-By 1920, coal- and oil-fueled steam generators accounted for more than two-thirds of all electrical generating capacity in the region-over 90 percent in Massachusetts, Connecticut, and Rhode Island.3
+By 1920, coal- and oil-fueled steam generators accounted for more than two-thirds of all electrical generating capacity in the region, and over 90 percent in Connecticut, Massachusetts, and Rhode Island.

-Also around the turn of the century, policy makers began to involve themselves more in energy markets, initially around the issue of equalizing access to electricity.
-Electricity generation, transmission, and distribution were viewed as a single economic unit and as a natural monopoly: a capital-intensive industry that requires a great deal of upfront investment in order to be profitable, with large economies of scale and scope.
+Also around the turn of the century, policymakers began to involve themselves more in energy markets, initially to ensure equal access to electricity.
+The generation, transmission, and distribution of electricity were viewed as a single economic unit and as a natural monopoly: a capital-intensive industry with large economies of scale and scope.
 Because monopolies can restrict production and increase prices above competitive levels, most state governments believed that they could enhance economic efficiency by regulating the industry.
-They assigned utilities control over a certain geographic area and set rates to protect both the public interest and the return on investment to the utility.
-By 1916, 33 states had established energy regulatory agencies, and in 1920, Congress created the Federal

-Power Commission (the predecessor to today's Federal Energy Regulatory Commission).4 Another key role of policy at this time was expanding electrical access both through the establishment of federally funded public power plants, such as the Hoover Dam and the Tennessee Valley Authority, and through the Rural Electrification Act of 1936, which provided loans and assistance to companies that expanded electrical access in rural areas.5
+They granted each utility control over a certain geographic area and set rates to protect both the public interest and the return on investment to the utility.
+By 1916, 33 states had established energy regulatory agencies; and in 1920, the U.S. Congress created the Federal Power Commission (the predecessor to today's Federal Energy Regulatory Commission).
+Another key role of policy at this time was expanding electrical access both through the establishment of federally funded public power plants, such as the Hoover Dam and the Tennessee Valley Authority, and through the Rural Electrification Act of 1936, which provided loans and assistance to companies that expanded electrical access in rural areas.